andrewrk/node-waveform/README.md

   'tag-comment': "comment",       // comment tag

   // waveform.js options
-  'wjs-width': 800,               // width in samples
+  waveformjs: "outputfile.json",  // path to output-file or - for stdout 'wjs-width': 800,               // width in samples
   'wjs-precision': 4,             // how many digits of precision 'wjs-plain': false,             // exclude metadata in output JSON (default off)

   // png options
-  'png-width': 256,               // width of the image 'png-height': 64,               // height of the image 'png-color-bg': '00000000',     // bg color, rrggbbaa
+  png: "outputfile.png",          // path to output-file or - for stdout 'png-width': 256,               // width of the image 'png-height': 64,               // height of the image 'png-color-bg': '00000000',     // bg color, rrggbbaa